A long-lived project that still receives updates

 1. The environment variable GOOGLE_APPLICATION_CREDENTIALS is checked.
 If this variable is specified it should point to a JSON key file that defines the credentials.

 2. The environment variable GOOGLE_PRIVATE_KEY and GOOGLE_CLIENT_EMAIL are checked.
-If this variables are specified GOOGLE_PRIVATE_KEY should point to private_key, GOOGLE_CLIENT_EMAIL should point to client_email in a JSON key.
+If these variables are specified GOOGLE_PRIVATE_KEY should point to private_key, GOOGLE_CLIENT_EMAIL should point to client_email in a JSON key.

 3. Well known path is checked.
-If file is exists, the file used as a JSON key file.
+If the file exists, it is used as a JSON key file.
 This path is $HOME/.config/gcloud/application_default_credentials.json.

 4. System default path is checked.
-If file is exists, the file used as a JSON key file.
+If the file exists, it is used as a JSON key file.
 This path is /etc/google/auth/application_default_credentials.json.

 5. If you are running in Google Compute Engine production, the built-in service account associated with the virtual machine instance will be used.